 Worth knowing about mounting the tow hitch

-Before you request 3 quotes, here are some good tips on what you need to be aware of when you have a tow bar installed on your Suzuki.
+Before you request quotes from different garages, here are some good tips on what you need to be aware of when you have a tow bar installed on your Suzuki.

 Tow hitch – what is the maximum weight I am allowed to tow?